 Better scalability – if whilst running an application in production it becomes clear that particular microservices are becoming bottlenecks or require additional resources, those individual microservices can be scaled and adjusted accordingly.
 These bottlenecks are more difficult to overcome for monolithic applications.

 What Are The Three Types of Tests For Microservices?

-In order to realise the advantages of microservices as described above, it’s important that we implement a robust testing strategy.
+To realize the advantages of microservices as described above, we must implement a robust testing strategy.
 We can follow the traditional test pyramid model to identify the three types of tests for microservices we are primarily concerned with:

 - Integration – this area of testing covers the verification that a microservice can successfully interact with other related microservices.
-We might use service utilisation to achieve this (more on that further below in this article), or even have actual versions of the dependent services deployed and running in the test environment that can be called.
+We might use service utilization to achieve this (more on that further below in this article) or even have actual versions of the dependent services deployed and running in the test environment that can be called.

-- E2E – these tests cover entire user journeys of the application, utilising all relevant microservices.
-End to end tests are typically performed through a UI, or by triggering the API calls corresponding to a user journey in the expected order.
+- E2E – these tests cover the entire user journey of the application, utilizing all relevant microservices.
+End-to-end tests are typically performed through a UI or by triggering the API calls corresponding to a user journey in the expected order.

 Strategies for Performance Testing Microservices

 When it comes to load testing microservices, there are a few considerations that we need to be aware of and plan for upfront.